Skip to main content

 P.O.
 Box 6420, Manchester, NH 03108-6420

-The claim process can be initiated by phone at 1-800-645-4728 or by sending documentation to members@gscu.org.
-Have the account holder's full name, account numbers, and a certified death certificate available when making initial contact.
+Claims can be filed by phone (1-800-645-4728) or by emailing documentation to members@gscu.org.
+Before reaching out, gather the account holder's full name, account numbers, and a certified death certificate.

 Death claim process